laro/Cilia/2 Standard Lib/7 Console IO.md

 ## Platform-specific Raw Streams

-`system::console::in`, `out`, and `err` are implemented by these platform-specific streams.
-They are the lowest layer: they wrap an operating-system handle or file descriptor and implement `writeRaw()` / `readRaw()` of `TextOutStream` / `TextInStream`.
+`system::console::in`, `out`, and `err` are implemented by platform-specific streams.
+They wrap an operating-system handle or file descriptor and implement `TextOutStream::writeRaw()` / `TextInStream::readRaw()`.

 They are **not** thread-safe.
 Use `cin` / `cout` / `cerr` for concurrent access.

 Standard input, output, and error are **not owned**: `close()` flushes and marks the stream closed, but does not close the OS handle / file descriptor (that would close stdin/stdout/stderr for the whole process).

-They can wrap any compatible handle or descriptor (console, pipe, file, socket), not only the three standard streams.
+They are meant to wrap the three standard streams.
+They could wrap any compatible handle or descriptor (console, pipe, file, socket), but that is rarely used.

 ### FileHandleStream